-In addition to seasonal allergies, dogs can experience other kinds of allergies.
-Many kinds of allergies can be challenging for pups and dog owners, and the symptoms of different types can overlap.
+In addition to seasonal allergies, dogs can experience reactions to things like medicine and food.
+Many kinds of dog allergies can be challenging for their owners, and the symptoms of different types can overlap.
 Below are some of the most common types of reactions to watch out for in your pup:

-Medical allergies — Dogs can be allergic to certain kinds of medications.
-It’s also possible that the symptoms you think are allergies can be attributed to underlying medical concerns.
+- Medical allergies.
+Dogs can be allergic to certain kinds of medications.
+It’s also possible that the symptoms you think are allergies can be attributed to an underlying medical concern.

 If your dog has an allergic reaction, you need to take them to the vet.
-Your veterinarian is the only person who can diagnose if your pup is facing seasonal allergies.
-Even if you think it’s just seasonal allergies causing your pup’s problems, some of the symptoms seen can be a result of a different underlying condition.
+Your veterinarian is the only person who can diagnose your dog and get them the help they need.
 It’s always best to check in with your vet so they can help your canine companion feel their best.

-A vet will be able to identify the underlying cause of the allergy.
-Seasonal allergies may be to blame, but allergies can also be caused by food, fleas, and more.
+A vet will be able to identify the underlying cause of your pet’s symptoms.
+Seasonal allergies may be to blame, but general dog allergies can also be caused by food, fleas, and more.

-Always see your veterinarian if you are concerned about your dog’s health.
+Always see your veterinarian if you’re concerned about your dog’s health.

 - Rule out other causes.
 To begin, your vet will rule out other causes for your dog’s allergy first.
-Be prepared to have a conversation with them about your pet’s history, any recent incidents, and when you first noticed the symptoms.
+Be prepared to have a conversation with them about your pet’s history, any recent incidents, and when you first noticed their symptoms.

-They may recommend that you take your dog to a board-certified veterinary dermatologist for skin testing.
-Skin testing will determine what your dog is allergic to by testing their reaction to different allergens.
+- Skin testing.
+Your vet may perform skin cytologies (skin testing) to determine what your dog is allergic to by testing their reaction to different allergens.

-With that said, keep in mind that dogs can be allergic to several different allergens at the same time.
-Your veterinarian knows your pup best, so chat with them about what the best course of action is.
+Keep in mind that dogs can be allergic to several different allergens at the same time.
+Your veterinarian knows best, so chat with them about a course of action.

 How to treat seasonal allergies in dogs

-- Change your daily routine — Avoid taking walks together early in the morning or in the late afternoon, since pollen will be at its peak then.
-If you can, avoid fields, parks, and other outdoor spaces that have more allergens.
+Change your daily routine — Avoid taking walks together early in the morning or late afternoon when pollen in the air is at its peak.
+If you can, avoid fields, parks, and other outdoor spaces that tend to have more allergens.

-- Remove allergens after walks — When you get home from a walk, remove any pollen on your pup’s fur and face with a hypoallergenic pet wipe or gentle dish soap on a wet washcloth.
+Remove allergens after walks — When you get home from a walk, remove any pollen on your pup’s fur and face with a hypoallergenic pet wipe or gentle dish soap on a wet washcloth.

-- Check your pup for a hitchhiking tick, flea, mite, or even mosquito bites — When bugs are more active outdoors, it’s easier for your dog to accidentally bring them inside.
+Check your pup for bugs — When bugs are most active, it’s easy for your dog to accidentally bring them inside.
 If you find ticks, remove them immediately.
 If you find fleas or flea dust, you’ll likely need to pick up some veterinary-grade products or even a prescription.
 Always keep your dog updated on their flea and tick medications.

-- Give your dog a bath 🛁— Scrubbing your pooch down with a dog shampoo can wash away any built up pollen on your pup’s skin and fur.
+Give your dog a bath — Scrubbing your pooch down with dog shampoo can wash away any built-up pollen on your pup’s skin and fur.
 Make sure the water is warm but not too hot so as not to dry out or irritate their skin.
-Medicated shampoos are also a great option as they sometimes include antihistamines.
+Medicated shampoos can also be a great option, and some even include antihistamines.

-- Moisturize their dried out skin — After that luxurious bath, try using a natural moisturizer like a DIY anti-itch spray to give their dry, itchy skin some relief.
-Simply rubbing coconut oil into your dog’s dry skin is one way to help their itchy hot spots, but there are also dog paw balms that contain antifungal and antibacterial properties to relieve their itchy skin.
+Moisturize their skin — After that luxurious bath, try using a natural moisturizer or DIY anti-itch spray to give your dog’s dry, itchy skin some relief.
+Coconut oil can be particularly beneficial to hot spots, and dog paw balms can help soothe dry, cracked paws.

-- Give them over-the-counter oral medicine — Dogs can take oral medication like Zyrtec and Benadryl for allergies, but you need to speak to your vet first.
-Keep in mind that allergy relief medication helps control symptoms, but doesn’t cure allergies.
-When administering OTC meds, be careful with the dosage and make sure it’s apt for your pet.
+Try an over-the-counter medicine — Dogs can take oral medication like Zyrtec and Benadryl for allergies, but you’ll need to speak to your vet first.
+Keep in mind that allergy relief medication helps control symptoms but doesn’t cure allergies.

-- Talk to your veterinarian about steroids and anti-itch medication — If recommended by a veterinarian, steroids can help manage allergies.
+Talk to your vet about steroids — If recommended by a veterinarian, steroids can help manage allergies.
 However, steroids can come with side effects, so they aren’t used long-term.
-Vets can also prescribe anti-itch medication like Apoquel and Cytopoint that come with fewer side effects.
+Vets can also prescribe anti-itch medications like Apoquel and Cytopoint that have fewer side effects.

-- Ask a veterinary dermatologist about prescribed allergy serums — If your dog is experiencing moderate to severe symptoms of seasonal allergies, a veterinary dermatologist may decide to prescribe an allergy serum as part of immunotherapy.
-These require at-home allergen injections, so you’ll need to have a veterinarian show you how to perform injections.
-For most dogs, over-the-counter oral medicine and other at-home remedies will be enough.
+Ask about an allergy serum — If your dog is experiencing moderate to severe symptoms of seasonal allergies, a veterinary dermatologist may decide to prescribe an allergy serum as part of immunotherapy.
+This treatment will require at-home injections or sublingual drops, which your vet can show you how to administer.

-👉 Many medications — both prescribed and over-the-counter — have side effects, so always talk to your veterinarian before giving your dog something new.
+👉 Many prescribed and over-the-counter medications have side effects, so always talk to your veterinarian before giving your dog something new.

 How to prevent an allergic reaction

 There’s no cure for seasonal allergies, so you can’t prevent your dog from experiencing an allergic reaction.
-The best you can do is try to avoid any allergens causing the problem while paying attention to your dog to see if they have any symptoms.
-You’ll need to address their symptoms and work with a vet to identify the underlying cause.
+The best you can do is try to avoid allergens and pay attention to your dog’s symptoms.

 While seasonal allergies are an unavoidable occurrence, you can try to increase your dog’s overall well-being.
-Implementing these prevention techniques, working with a veterinarian, and treating your dog’s symptoms at home will keep them more comfortable and help them live long lives.
+Implementing these prevention techniques, working with a veterinarian, and treating your dog’s symptoms at home will keep them comfortable and help them live a long and healthy life.